The Easy Guide to Growing healthy, Green Grass

 If you are starting a new lawn, be sure that the site is as level as possible before planting seed.
 Any divots or low areas could potentially develop continuous puddles, and become difficult to mow.
 Avoid extreme slopes when possible, as this causes water runoff and dry grass.
 Again, use the existing topsoil to avoid introducing new weeds to the lawn.

-3) Preparing the Soil
+3) Preparing the Soil for a Healthy, Green Lawn

 You might be tempted to skip soil testing when planting grass, but taking the time to analyze your dirt can prevent a great deal of frustration and support a healthier lawn.
 You can purchase a soil test kit or work with your county’s cooperative extension to test the soil, which will tell you which, if any, amendments it needs to support the healthiest growth.
 Most grass types grow best in soil with a pH of 6.0 to 7.0; if your soil reads too acidic (below 6.0) you need to add ground limestone, while soil that is too alkaline (about 7.0) will benefit from the addition of compost.
 The results of the soil test can also help you select the best fertilizer to add nutrients back into the soil.

-4) Choosing the Seed
+4) Selecting the Right Seed for Your Soil

 You can have the best soil in the world, but if you don’t start with the right seed, your lawn is not going to be as healthy and green as you want it to be.
 Apart from choosing the type of grass to grow, you need to carefully choose the seeds you plant.
 It is worth investing in the highest-quality seeds possible, as your lawn will grow healthy from the start and you won’t have to constantly fill in bare patches or overseed to thicken the lawn.